heiheihei730/heiheihei730.github.io/content/authors/admin/_index.md

 ---
 ## About Me

-Honghua Chen is a Phd student at Zhejiang University.
-He is interested in Cognitive Neuroscience, Computational Linguistics, and Artificial Intelligence.
-He is also interested in Psychology.
+I am a Phd student at Zhejiang University under the guidance of [Prof. Nai Ding](https://person.zju.edu.cn/dingnai).
+I interested in Cognitive Neuroscience, Computational Linguistics, Psychology, and Artificial Intelligence.